irobertson/annotation-constraints/README.md

 and/or with your own custom constraints.
 The "target annotation" below refers to the annotation which is being constrained (i.e. annotated with one or more of these constraint annotations).

-* **@DisallowAnnotations** issues an error when an element is annotated with both the target annotation and any of the disallowed annotations.
-This is a way of specifying that the annotations are not compatible with one another.
+* **@TargetDisallowsAnnotations** issues an error when an element is annotated with both the target annotation and any of the disallowed annotations.
+This is a way of specifying that the target annotation is not compatible with one or more other annotations.
-* **@RecommendAnnotations** issues a warning when an element is annotated with the target annotation and not with one of the recommended annotations.
+* **@TargetRecommendsAnnotations** issues a warning when an element is annotated with the target annotation and not with one of the recommended annotations.
-* **@RequireAnnotations** issues an error when an element is annotated with the target annotation and not with one of the required annotations.
+* **@TargetRequiresAnnotations** issues an error when an element is annotated with the target annotation and not with one of the required annotations.
-* **@RequireAnnotationsOnSupertype** same as `@RequireAnnotations` except it checks supertypes (for annotations whicha are not @Inherited).
-TODO should we merge @RequireAnnotationsOnSupertype behavior into @RequireAnnotations?
+* **@TargetRequiresAnnotationsOnSupertype** same as `@TargetRequiresAnnotations` except it checks supertypes (i.e. for annotations which are not @Inherited).
-* **@RequireConstructors** issues an error when an element is annotated with the target annotation and does not have all of the required constructors with the necessary arguments types.
+* **@TargetRequiresConstructors** issues an error when an element is annotated with the target annotation and does not have all of the required constructors with the necessary arguments types.
-* **@RequireSupertypes** issues an error when an element is annotated with the target annotation and does not have all of the required supertypes (classes and/or interfaces).
+* **@TargetRequiresSupertypes** issues an error when an element is annotated with the target annotation and does not have all of the required supertypes (classes and/or interfaces).

 Writing your own constraint
 ======================